MJones180/pytorch_model_in_c/README.md

 C code that uses the ONNX runtime library.
 Used to run python PyTorch models that were converted to ONNX via the `torch.onnx.export` function.

+## Models

+The models shared between the two folders.